TAN vs TAEG: Decoding Italian Mortgage Rates

 This is the Annual Percentage Rate of Charge (APR).

-• It represents the true cost of the loan.
+• It represents the true cost of the loan, including all the expenses and fees associated with the mortgage.

 • Bank A: TAN 2.5%, but requires a €10,000 upfront insurance policy. -> TAEG 3.5%.